 For the H7 project we recommended a timber hybrid construction.
 With this approach we met all requirements for acoustics, fire safety and structures with simple means.
 As a result, the timber construction can be experienced inside. ”Carsten Hein Associate Director and Timber Competence Team Leader at Arup Germany

 The underground car park and ground floor as well as the core of the H7 are constructed in conventional reinforced concrete.
 Additionally, a concrete “spine” features the main service distribution along the length of the building.
 On all other floors, timber-concrete-composite floors are used.
 The columns along the façade are designed Glulam.

 Considerable carbon dioxide savings

 By replacing or supplementing concrete with timber, around one ton of carbon dioxide per cubic meter of timber could be reduced during production.
-In addition, the timber stores another ton of carbon dioxide per cubic meter.
-In this way, the use of timber has saved around 262 tons of carbon dioxide compared with conventional reinforced concrete structures.
+By using timber, around one third of grey embodied carbon was saved compared to conventional reinforced concrete structures.

 - Deutscher Holzbau Preis (German Timber Award - 2017),

 - Holzbaupreis NRW (Timber Award NRW - 2018)